counterfactual/monorepo/00-protocol.md

 - to install an application.
 - to uninstall an application.
 - to update the state of an application.

-Note: this criteria does not preclude a "cleanup phase" following the one round trip

 ### O(1) response